turingschool/mod-0-curriculum/session1/index.md

 <a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Project Board.
-Contact David or Tim if you're stuck.
+Contact David and Tim if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)